 Recommended jeep tour & overnight camping company: Wadi Rum Jeep Tours

 #6 Serene & beautiful coastal city Aqaba

 Aqaba is a very laid back town, perfect for vacationers, with its numerous resorts, some of which are located right on the beach.
-Popular for water sports, there isn't much else to do here than relax by the gorgeous beaches or enjoy some exciting activities such as snorkelling or wind surfing.
-The city is less than 4 hours by road from Amman and is a refreshing contrast in landscape to the rest of the country.
+Popular for water sports, there isn't much else to do here than relax by the gorgeous beaches or enjoy some exciting activities such as snorkeling or windsurfing.
+The city is less than 4 hours by road from Amman and is a refreshing contrast in the landscape to the rest of the country.

 Recommended stay: Mövenpick Resort & Spa Tala Bay Aqaba

 Traveling with kids?
 Here's what you need to know to plan a road trip to Jordan with kids.